 11. The Owens-Thomas House

-If you’re an architecture enthusiast, you are already aware of this Savannah staple, but even if you’re not, if you can appreciate a good bit of luxury living and history, you should visit the Owens-Thomas House.
-It was built in 1819 as a stunning Regency-style mansion with adjacent gardens, a coach house, and slave quarters, which offers a chance for visitors to explore the intricate relationships between the most and least powerful residents in the city during the early 19th century.
+If you’re an architecture enthusiast, you already know this Savannah staple.
+Still, even if you’re not, you should visit the Owens-Thomas House if you can appreciate a good bit of luxury living and history.
+It was built in 1819 as a stunning Regency-style mansion with adjacent gardens, a coach house, and slave quarters, which offers a chance for visitors to explore the intricate relationships between the most and least influential residents in the city during the early 19th century.
 It has been regarded as a National Historic Landmark since 1976.
 The visiting hours are just a tad odd, so please check the timings before you head over.

 12. Telfair Museum of Art